justindomke/numbat/README.md

 W = triple_batched_ridge_jax(X, Y, R)
 ```

 Personally, I think this *is* much better than manual batching.
-But it still requires you to do a lot of tedious manual tracking of axes as they flow through different operations.
+But it still requires a lot of tedious manual tracking of axes as they flow through different operations.

 So how would you do this in Numbat?
 Here's how: